dfelinto/blender-manual/manual/modeling/geometry_nodes/input/scene_time.rst

 .. figure:: /images/modeling_geometry-nodes_input_scene_time_node.png
    :align: right

-   Scene Time node.
+   :alt: Scene Time node.

 The *Scene Time* node outputs the current time in the scene's animation in units of seconds or frames.

 Inputs